 Toxic chemicals, dangerous dyes, thousands of litres of water and a huge carbon footprint, are among the numerous issues that a ‘responsible’ fashion industry should be trying to tackle.
 These cheap, quick and easy, fast-fashion products end up in landfill on a huge scale, with 300,000 tonnes of clothing being sent to landfill in the UK in 2016, according to a Guardian piece.
 And numerous plastic bits floating around our seas.

 The problem does not begin nor end with the clothing industry; the jewellery industry is just as much a part of the fast-fashion world.
 Cheap and cheerful jewellery, as it is quipped, is perhaps not so cheap and cheerful after all, with a great cost to the environment.
-Silver-plated or gold-plated jewellery, such as bangles and earrings, quickly lose their plating and expose the cheaper metals they’re really made of – often turning your skin green in the process and ending up in landfill.
-Fast-fashion rings with plastic ‘gem stones’ that fall out after you’ve worn them a few times, and necklaces made of plastic pearls and the large plastic earrings that are a fashion usb have at the moment, will all end up in the bin when they’ve cracked, snapped, or broken.
+Silver-plated or gold-plated jewellery, such as bangles and earrings, quickly lose their plating and expose the cheaper metals they’re really made of – often turning your skin green in the process and ending up in landfill, not forgetting the nasty chemicals used in hate plating process that will rewashed away in to our water systems.
+Fast-fashion rings with plastic ‘gem stones’ that fall out after you’ve worn them a few times, and necklaces made of plastic pearls and the large plastic earrings that are a fashion must have at the moment, will all end up in the bin when they’ve cracked, snapped, or broken.
 Not only are these products disposed of quickly but are made of materials (mainly plastics) that do not biodegrade and will spend their lifetime in the landfill releasing toxic chemicals into the air.
 The poor-quality jewellery, bought to match an outfit for the weekend, or to complete a festival look or a fancy dress outfit, will be thrown away or left behind without a second thought.
 These plastic gem stones are often glued in place with nasty and harmful chemicals, making them a double if not triple whammy of environmental pollution.
 Chunky plastic bangles to pile on your wrists can look ‘oh so chic’, but when they last no more than a few days and end up in landfill for hundreds of years, not to mention how / where and the conditions in which these fast fashion jewellery pieces were initially made … the question must be asked, are they worth it?
 These cheap high-street products don’t last, and the consumer is definitely not getting their money’s worth.

 It is the consumer though, who has the power in this race to save the planet.
 You have the choice to shop more sustainably for jewellery as we are being told to do for fashion.
 Investing your money in jewellery that will last you a lifetime, means you immediately and significantly reduce the amount you are sending to landfill and your carbon footprint.
 We are willing to bet that you will spend less money in the long run anyway.